1988–89 South Pacific cyclone season: Tropical Cyclone Fili

 A shallow and ill-defined tropical depression developed on January 1, about 400 km to the east of the Samoan Islands.
 Over the next few days the depression moved south-westwards before it weakened slightly during January 3, with atmospheric convection surrounding the system decreasing.
 The system subsequently recurved and started to move towards the southeast towards the island nation of Niue.
 The FMS subsequently named the system Fili during January 5, after it had become a Category 2 tropical cyclone with peak wind speeds of 95 km/h (60 mph).
 After being named the system continued to move south-eastwards, before it was last noted, well to the southeast of the Cook Islands during January 8.
 There was no damage to any islands associated with Fili, however, the FMS reported that strong winds had appeared to cause some minor damage on Niue.

 Tropical Cyclone Gina

 Gina existed from January 6 to January 9.

 Severe Tropical Cyclone Harry

 On February 7, TCWC Nadi reported that a shallow depression had developed, within the monsoon trough about 800 km to the west of Vanuatu.
 Over the next day the system moved eastwards and developed into a category 1 tropical cyclone.

 Unnamed tropical cyclone

 According to TCWC Wellington, an unnamed tropical cyclone existed between 11-14 February.

 Severe Tropical Cyclone Hinano

-The precursor tropical disturbance to Severe Tropical Cyclone Hinano was first noted during February 19, by the United States Synoptic Analysis Branch, while it was located around 630 km to the northwest of Adamstown in the Pitcairn Islands.
+The precursor tropical disturbance to Severe Tropical Cyclone Hinano was first noted during February 19, by the United States Synoptic Analysis Branch, while it was located around 630 km to the southwest of Adamstown in the Pitcairn Islands.
 The system subsequently moved south-westwards and was classified as a weak tropical depression by the Tahiti Meteorological office during February 21.